renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/02-common-mistakes.md

 **Example**: Some of your informants only irrigate their plots at certain times of the year.
 You've added this information as notes directly into the cell with the data.

-**Solution**: Most analysis software can't see Excel or LibreOffice comments, and would be confused by comments placed within your data cells.
+**Solution**: Most analysis software can't see/read comments, and would be confused by comments placed within your data cells.
 As described above for formatting, create another field if you need to add notes to cells.
 Similarly, don’t include units in
 cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.